 A StyleBook used by other StyleBooks cannot be removed from the system because it would break the existing StyleBooks.
 Using the dependency graph display, you can identify which StyleBooks are preventing the removal of a StyleBook.

 To view StyleBook dependencies

-In Citrix ADM, navigate to Applications > StyleBooks.
+In Citrix ADM, navigate to Applications > Configuration > StyleBooks.
 The StyleBooks page displays all the StyleBooks available for your use in Citrix ADM.
 Scroll down and find your StyleBook.
-The StyleBook panel displays links to create a configuration, to view the StyleBook definition, and to view the StyleBook dependencies.
+The StyleBook tile displays links to create a configuration, to view the StyleBook definition, and to view the StyleBook dependencies.
 Click View Dependencies.